 The base plan includes a DVR with up to 50 hours of storage which never expires.
 However, you can increase the storage capacity to 200 hours for $14.99.
 This same add-on, known as the Enhanced Cloud DVR, will also enable the ability to fast-forward commercials (the standard 50 hours doesn't allow this).

 Hulu with Live TV is the only service to offer unlimited simultaneous streams.
 It does require a $14.99 add-on, and the unlimited streams are limited to devices on your home network.
 However, you do also get three additional streams for TV watching outside the home.
 To save some money, you can add both add-ons for $20.

 However, the most significant advantage of Hulu with Live TV is access to Hulu's streaming library.
 As a Live TV member, you'll save the $11.99 price of Hulu with No Commercials.
 Not only does Hulu have a better catalog than most networks' on-demand libraries, but it has several exclusive series not found anywhere else.
 And if you want to use video-on-demand service, you also have access to that as well.

-The reason for Hulu's fifth-place ranking is the fact that it's the worst offering when comparing shared features.
+The reason for Hulu's fourth-place ranking is the fact that it's the worst offering when comparing shared features.
 For example, Hulu offers three of the four premium channels while three other apps provide all four.
-While live television streaming from Hulu has been upgraded to support 60fps, it is still stuck at 720p while some of the competition has upgraded to 1080p.
+While live television streaming from Hulu has been upgraded to support 60fps, it is still stuck at 720p, while some of the competition has upgraded to 1080p.